 Your business intelligence already starts when you assess a report and decide how to act on the information it contains.
 Comparing, examining, and questioning are all part of the process of better understanding your data and discovering relationships, trends, and opportunities for performance and profitability.
 The right BI platform helps you apply these processes intuitively to make sense of practically any size and number of data sources.
 It also offers you interactive dashboards that update automatically as new data arrives, helping you turn your business into a data-driven enterprise.

 Want the best of both worlds?
 You’re in luck!
-Some BI software applications can provide both insights (why and how) and automated reports (what).
+Some analytics platforms can provide both insights (why and how) and automated reports (what).

 BI and Automated Reporting Working Together